ekang100/NiceBot-Discord/README.md

 ## Events:
   1. Sends message "so tru" if a message "tru" or "Tru" is sent by a user
   2. Sends message "good morning @user"
+  3. Sends message about Bis the goat if 'Bis' or 'bis' is sent